I spoke yesterday with one of the most talented product designers I've ever collaborated with, and something he said stuck with me: "I feel old."

 The coolest part about this moment is that one great product idea can make you relevant again.

-Someone builds a product using new technology in their free time and is just sort of messing around, then they release it online.
+Someone builds a product using new technology in their free time.
+Messing around, they release it online.
+People love experiments.
+One goes viral.
+The product design community starts talking about it.
+Boom.
+They’re back in the game.

 It’s like a musician releasing a song that makes them popular again.
 That’s what you need to do if you’re feeling lost as a product person or designer right now.